Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: Introduction

-The concept of nondegeneracy for neckpinching singularities was initially introduced and investigated by Angenent-Vel\'azquez \cite{AV} in the context of rotationally symmetric mean curvature flows.
-In their work, they studied the cylindrical singularity that is modeled by $\Sigma^1$, and they also provided examples of mean curvature flows with degenerate singularities.
+The concept of nondegeneracy for neckpinching singularities was initially introduced and studied by Angenent-Vel\'azquez \cite{AV} in the context of rotationally symmetric mean curvature flows.
+In the rotationally symmetric setting, the cylindrical singularities are modeled by $\cC_{n,1}$.
+Angenent-Vel\'azquez also constructed examples of mean curvature flows with degenerate singularities.
+It is worth noting that Schulze-Sesum \cite{SS} also defined a notion of nondegenerate neckpinch, namely a singularity modeled by $\cC_{n,1}$.
+Their nondegenerate singularities are characterized by the blow-up of limits.
+It seems that our notion of nondegeneracy for $\cC_{n,1}$ implies theirs, but not vice versa: in fact, some of those degenerate singularities constructed by Angenent-Vel\'azquez in \cite{AV} seem to satisfy Schulze-Sesum's nondegenerate notion in \cite{SS}.

-In this paper, we study several geometric and dynamic properties of nondegenerate singularities.
-The first significant result from the normal form is the following theorem concerning the isolatedness of nondegenerate cylindrical singularities.
+We discovered several geometric and dynamic properties of nondegenerate singularities.
+The first significant result from the normal form theorem is the following theorem concerning the isolatedness of nondegenerate cylindrical singularities.

-\begin{theorem}[Isolatedness theorem] Assume $(\star)$ and the singularity is nondegenerate, then the singularity is isolated.
+\begin{theorem}[Isolatedness theorem] Assume \eqref{eq:StarCondition} and the singularity is nondegenerate, then the singularity is isolated.
 In other words, there exists $\dt_1>0$ such that $(0,0)$ is the only singularity of $\bM_\tau$ in the spacetime neighborhood $B_{\dt_1}\times(-\delta_1^{1/2},0]$. \end{theorem}

 Another relevant property is the mean convex neighborhood.
-The mean convex neighborhood property is related to the nonfattening property of level set flow, see \cite{HershkovitsWhite20_Nonfattening}.
 It was conjectured that any cylindrical singularity has a mean convex neighborhood.
-This conjecture was proved by Choi-Haslhofer-Heshkovitz \cite{CHH} for dimension $n=2$, by Choi-Haslhofer-Heshkovitz-White \cite{CHHW} for dimension $\geq 3$ with $2$-convexity assumption, and by Gang Zhou \cite{G1} for the singularity model $\mathbb{S}^1\times\mathbb{R}^3$ with a nondegeneracy assumption.
-It is noteworthy that in our case as well, the nondegeneracy assumption is required.
+This conjecture was proved by Choi-Haslhofer-Heshkovitz \cite{CHH} for dimension $n=2$, by Choi-Haslhofer-Heshkovitz-White \cite{CHHW} for dimension $\geq 3$ with a $2$-convexity assumption, and by Gang Zhou \cite{G1} for the singularity model $\mathbb{S}^1\times\mathbb{R}^3$ with a nondegeneracy assumption.